Hilal-Tapan/RTW-Groep/README.md

 The meme rater and furniture bidding could've also worked out, but I could not find good Api's for these concepts.

+To check out the code for the Math.js concept you can go to my hilal branch from this repo.

 ---

 # External data source